openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

-#### Excluding a Device from AUTO
+#### Excluding CPU from AUTO

-You can also exclude devices from AUTO to reserve them for other purposes.
-AUTO will not use those devices for inference then.
-To do that, add a minus sign (-) before the name of the reserved device in `AUTO: <device names>`.
-For example:
+You can also exclude CPU from AUTO to reserve it for other jobs.
+AUTO will not use it for inference then.
+To do that, add a minus sign (-) before CPU in `AUTO: <device names>`, as in the following code:

 @sphinxdirective